16 Day Best of China & Hong Kong (2014-2015)

 You will be provided with a specially prepared orientation list.
 Stroll through the Old Shanghai bazaar, shop at Nanjing Road's emporiums, or enjoy a nostalgic evening performance by the renowned senior citizen's Jazz band at the Peace Hotel.
 (B)

-After breakfast, you board the Maglev, the world's fastest magnetic levitation train, for your trip to the Pudong International Airport.
-The Maglev travels at a speed of 287mph and will cover the 20 mile distance in less than 8 minutes!
-Board your return flight home, and arrive in U.S.A. later today.
+Bid farewell to Shanghai as you board the Maglev, the world's fastest magnetic levitation train, for your trip to the Pudong International Airport.
+The Maglev travels at a speed of 287mph and covers the 20 mile distance in less than 8 minutes! * Maglev train ride is only available to Shanghai Pudong Airport (PVG) and does not work for flight schedule to New York.
+(B)

 Take maglev train to Pudong International Airport